 - Junior accountant

 One of the benefits of working in accounting is that there are opportunities to work your way up the corporate ladder.
-Once you have some professional experience under your belt, you’ll become eligible for more positions.
+Once you have some professional experience under your belt, you can start exploring more advanced positions.

-Here are the top three accounting job titles for professionals with between two and eight years of experience:
+Our job analysis helped us identify some of the most common accounting job titles for professionals with between two and eight years of experience:*

 - Accounting manager

 - Accounting analyst

 - Audit manager